port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

 ## Mapping SNS topics and Lambda functions

 In the following example you will export your AWS `SNS Topics` and `Lambda Functions` to Port.
-You may use the following Port Blueprints definitions, `config.json`, and CloudFormation YAML template (trigger sync for changes in a Lambda function):
+You may use the following Port Blueprints definitions, `config.json`, IAM Policy, and CloudFormation YAML template (trigger sync for changes in a Lambda function):

 - **Lambda** - will represent lambda functions from the AWS account;
 - **Topic** - will represent SNS topics from the AWS account.